zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 ### SupportCastingToFullyQualifiedTypeAsString

-Support casting to a full qualified type using a string (double quoted value).
+Support casting to a fully qualified type using a string (double quoted value).
 Default value is `true`.

 Example:
 ``` csharp